jackpck/RAG/README.md

 - since not all components used are from langchain (e.g. FAISS vectorstore), the tracable decorate is needed to trace those components
 - Langsmith is not showing a chain of flow of the RAG due to the dynamic chaining structure is separating components from each other.
-Use native langchain class to chain together components to enhance tracing
+Use native langchain class to chain together components to enhance tracing.
+  Recommend using LCEL, which provides seamless tracing with langsmith (https://python.langchain.com/docs/concepts/lcel/:w )